Online Casual Games Market Size and Share

 Key Report Takeaways

-• By monetization model, in-app purchases accounted for 31% revenue share of the online casual games market in 2024 and are rising at a 7.9% CAGR through 2030.
+• By monetization model, in-app purchases accounted for a 31% revenue share of the online casual games market in 2024 and are projected to rise at a 7.9% CAGR through 2030.

 • By platform, smartphones held 72.5% of the online casual games market share in 2024, while cloud-assisted smartphone play is projected to advance at a 9.4% CAGR to 2030.

-• By geography, Asia led the online casual games market with a 35.3% share in 2024, whereas Latin America is forecast to grow at a 7.4% CAGR to 2030.
+• By geography, Asia led the online casual games market with a 35.3% share in 2024, while Latin America is forecasted to grow at a 7.4% CAGR through 2030.

 Segment Analysis